History of Morgan Stanley in Timeline

 In 1939, Morgan Stanley obtained the distinction of being the lead syndicate in the U.S. rail financing.

-1941: Reorganization for securities business
+1941: Reorganization to increase securities business activity

-In 1941, Morgan Stanley went through a reorganization to allow for more activity in its securities business.
+Morgan Stanley went through a reorganization in 1941 to allow for more activity in its securities business.

-1952: Co-management of World Bank's bonds offering
+1952: Co-managed World Bank bonds offering

 In 1952, Morgan Stanley co-managed the World Bank's triple-A-rated bonds offering.

-1961: End of Perry Hall leadership
+1961: End of Perry Hall's Leadership

 1962: Creation of the first viable computer model for financial analysis

-1967: Establishment of Morgan & Cie, International and acquisition of Brooks, Harvey & Co., Inc.
+1967: Establishment of Morgan & Cie, International and Acquisition of Brooks, Harvey & Co., Inc.

 1996: Acquisition of Van Kampen American Capital